canmogol/dbc-ejb/README.md

 # dbc-ejb
-Design By Contract implementation for EJB
+Design by Contract implementation with EJB